johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 <!--\vspace*{\fill}
 \begin {questions}-->

--	Is it important that African Christians decide upon what is missiologically appropriate to African contexts?
+-	Why is it crucial that African Christians decide upon what is missiologically appropriate to African contexts?

 -	Has this happened historically in your contexts?